 tuple types, support for partial function application (

 core language support for inferring the type of a variable from its initializer expression,

-for C++ templates ("concepts"), templates with a variable length argument list, and lambda expressions.
+for C++ templates ("concepts"), variadic templates, and lambda expressions.

 Parasol Home | Research | People | General info | Seminars | Resources